-The antivirus, antispam, intrusion prevention, content filtering, traffic shaping and HA capabilities of the module can be used without compromising the FIPS approved mode of operation.
+The antivirus, antispam, intrusion prevention, content filtering and traffic shaping capabilities of the module can be used without compromising the FIPS-CC mode of operation.

-The FortiGate-50B has 5 network interfaces with a status LED for each network interface (3 10/100 BaseT (switched), 2 10/100 Base T).
+The FortiWiFi-50B has 5 network interfaces with a status LED for each network interface (3 10/100 BaseT (switched), 2 10/100 Base T).
+The FortiWiFi-50B also includes an IEEE 802.11b and 802.11g compliant WiFi interface with a separate status LED.